ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7243/overview.md

 Pilot Gateway Pro is ideal for prototyping, proof-of-concept demonstration, or evaluation.
 It includes a ready-to-use gateway OS that can be connected to a LoRaWan server.
 Also, it is developer-friendly and even for not-so-techy users to set up the LoRaWan system.
 It has to be the best value and function for connectivity to address a variety of applications like Smart Grid, Intelligent Farm, and other IoT enterprise applications.

 ## Product Features

 - Preassembled, fully functioning gateway
 - **SX1301 baseband processor**, emulates 49 x LoRa demodulators 10 programmable parallel demodulation paths, supports 8 uplinks channel and 1 downlink channel
 - Built-in **Ublox MAX-7Q GPS Module**
 - Built-in heat sink for thermal heat dissipation management
-- Supports 5&nbsp;V / 2.5&nbsp;A power supply
+- Supports 5 V / 2.5 A power supply
-- TX power up to 27&nbsp;dBm, RX sensitivity down to -139&nbsp;dBm@SF12, BW 125&nbsp;kHz
+- TX power up to 27 dBm, RX sensitivity down to -139 dBm@SF12, BW 125 kHz
 - Frequency band support: EU433, CN470, RU864, IN865, EU868, US915, AU915, KR920, AS923
 - Housing with top cover, body, bottom cover with riveted motherboard standoff
 - Includes Pi ready **ID EEPROM**, **GPIO** setup, and a device tree that  can be automatically configured from vendor information